pactus-project/pactus/docs/install.md

 docker run -it -v ~/pactus/testnet:/root/pactus -p 8080:8080 -p 21777:21777 --name pactus-testnet pactus/pactus:main pactus-daemon start
 ```

-check "[http://localhost:8080](http://localhost:8080)" for the list of APIs.
+Check "[http://localhost:8080](http://localhost:8080)" for the list of APIs.

-Also you can stop/start docker:
+You can stop or start the container:

 ```bash
 docker start pactus-testnet